RJBrooker/insult.ai/README.md

 ## Kubernetes Setup

-We can run the app using the Kubernetes Container Orchestrator, for fast and scalable deployment.
+We can run the app using Googles Kubernetes Container Orchestrator, for fast and scalable deployment.

 Build the docker file
 ```bash